awsdocs/aws-direct-connect-user-guide/doc_source/monitoring-cloudwatch.md

 You can monitor physical AWS Direct Connect connections, and virtual interfaces, using CloudWatch\.
 CloudWatch collects raw data from AWS Direct Connect, and processes it into readable metrics\.
 By default, CloudWatch provides AWS Direct Connect metric data in 5\-minute intervals\.

 For detailed information about CloudWatch, see the [Amazon CloudWatch User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/)\.
+You can also monitor your services CloudWatch to see what ones are using resources\.
+For more information, see [AWS Services That Publish CloudWatch Metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/aws-services-cloudwatch-metrics.html) \.

 **Topics**
 + [AWS Direct Connect metrics and dimensions](#metrics-dimensions)